Gopichandar/BlazorKiteConnect/README.md

 1. Open the solution file in Visual Studio or another .NET development environment.

-2. Replace `[YOUR_API_KEY]` with your actual Zerodha Kite trading API key in the `appsettings.json` file.
+2. Replace [YOUR_API_KEY] and [YOUR_API_SECRET] with your actual Zerodha Kite trading API key and secret in the appsettings.json file.
 Note: The API secret should not be shared with anyone and should be kept secret.

 3. Build and run the application by pressing `F5` or using the "Run" menu.